mikaelvesavuori/figmagic/README.md

 `figmagic [--remSize | -rem] [number]`

 Default is `16`. **Note that from the CLI you must specify the REM size like `16p` (or anything at the end, as long as it includes letter at the end).
-This only applies to CLI configuration, and does not apply to other types of config, such as through `.figmagicrc`**.
+This only applies to CLI configuration, and does not apply to other types of config, such as through `figmagic.json` or `.figmagicrc`**.

 #### Force update all elements